Confused About Cooking Oils? Bookmark This Guide.

-Extra virgin olive oil has one of the lowest smoke points (starting at 325 degrees*) and scores big points drizzled over a light salad or grilled vegetables.

-*Comparatively, virgin olive oil has a higher smoke point, clocking in around 420 degrees, and extra light olive oil’s smoke point is even higher.
+Extra virgin olive oil has one of the lowest smoke points (starting at 325º) and scores big points drizzled over a light salad or grilled vegetables.
+Comparatively, virgin olive oil has a higher smoke point, clocking in around 420º, and extra light olive oil’s smoke point is even higher.

 This is one of the few cooking oils that is solid at room temperature, which makes it a poor choice for vinaigrettes or other dressings.
 In the past few years, coconut oil has experienced a surge in popularity thanks to its purported health benefits.
 Because of their similar textures and its slight coconut flavor, it’s a popular substitute for butter in baked goods and desserts; it can also be used in place of vegetable-based oils for making stovetop popcorn.

-Other Fats for Cooking
+Other Fats for Cooking:

-When to Save
+When to save:

 Though tempting, be careful of marketing gimmicks like fancy glass bottles or creative packaging that could drive up the price of your oil.
 Oftentimes the best brands will use the most basic packaging.

 For deep-fried favorites like our best-ever fried chicken, don’t grab a pricey oil—look to the reliable and stable canola oil.
 It may not be fancy, but it gets the job done.

-When to Splurge
+When to splurge:

-Our Test Kitchen experts agree it’s totally worth it to spending a few extra bucks on a small bottle of good-quality extra virgin olive oil.
-Pick one whose flavor you love (there are many gourmet shops that’ll let you try before you buy.)
-Says Beth, “save the good stuff for dressings, drizzling and bread-dipping.”
+Our Test Kitchen experts agree it’s totally worth it to spend a few extra bucks on a small bottle of good-quality EVOO.
+Pick one with a flavor you love (there are many gourmet shops that’ll let you try before you buy).
+Says Sarah, “Save the good stuff for dressings, drizzling and bread-dipping.”